0xCB-dev/docs.keeb.supply/content/dasbob/assembly/index.md

 All of the steps below need to be done on the right and left half of the board.

 {{< alert icon="💡" text="The reset buttons, trrs jacks and controllers all go on the top side of the keyboard.
-That is the site, where the HotSwap sockets are NOT on." />}}
+That is the side, where the HotSwap sockets are NOT on." />}}

 #### Reset Buttons